Article Preview

 Overview

-- Primary Account - the top-level organizational Mailgun account where subaccounts originate
+- Primary Account - the top-level organizational Mailgun account from where subaccounts originate

-- Subaccount - the separate-but-linked entities used to organize various use-cases, customers, etc.
+- Subaccount - the separate-but-linked accounts used to organize various use-cases, customers, etc.

 In this article, we'll demonstrate the process of creating a subaccount and managing subaccounts from your primary account.